ietf-rats-wg/ietf-rats-usecases/draft-richardson-rats-usecases.md

 {{I-D.fedorkow-rats-network-device-attestation}} section 1.2 refers to this
 as "Provable Device Identity", and section 2.3 details the parties.

+## DNS privacy policy

+Use case name:

+: DNS-over-TLS or DNS-over-HTTPS privacy policy

+Who will use it:

+: enterprises and browsers and BYOD operating systems

+Attestation type:

+: passport

+Attesting Party:

+: review agency

+Relying Party:

+: browsers and operating systems

+Claims used:

+: DNS identity, privinfo (see draft-reddy-dprive-dprive-privacy-policy )

+Description:

+: Users want to control how their DNS queries are handled by DNS servers so they can configure their system to use DNS servers that comply with their privacy expectations.

+This use case communicates an attestion from a DoX server to a web browser or equivalent in a desktop or mobile operating system.
+The attester is a third party which has performed some kind of review of the DNS server.
+This may include significant levels of Device Capability attestation as to what is running and how it is configured (see
+{{netattest}}), in which case this is a form of Proxy Root of Trust ({{proxytrust}}).

 # Technology users for RATS

 ## Trusted Computing Group Remove Integrity Verification (TCG-RIV)